Mission & History

 The Kentucky Center for the Arts, opened in 1983, became a part-time home for the company.
 Larger works were performed in Whitney Hall, medium scale productions were presented in the Brown Theatre, and small chamber pieces were often performed in the Bomhard Theater.
 Beginning with the 2000-2001 season, all of Kentucky Opera’s productions were presented in Whitney Hall.
 Kentucky Opera returned to its “home” at the Brown Theatre in the 2009-2010 season.

 In 2021, Kentucky Opera moved its administrative offices to the new Kentucky Opera Center for Cultural Health, located at 708 Magazine Street in downtown Louisville.
-This space also houses Rose Mary Toebbe Hall, which serves as the rehearsal facility for all Kentucky Opera performances, as well as a second performance venue for chamber operas.
+This space also houses Rose Mary Toebbe Hall, which serves as a performance venue for chamber operas.

 The State Opera of Kentucky